 Expert gardening tip: Florals like marigold, hibiscus, cosmos, petunia and roses also grow well in December.

 Once you’ve potted your plant, you need to water it regularly.
 However, remember not to add excess water, as nutrients can run out.
 Add compost once in 15 days.
 In fact, you can make your own compost by mixing vegetable waste, dry leaves and sour curd and leaving it in a bin for 3 months.
-Once the plant starts to grow, cover the
+Once the plant starts to grow, cover the top soil with dry leaves to reduce pests, allow for moisture to be trapped and also give carbon to the plant.

 Expert gardening tip: Develop the virtue of patience, as seeds take time to germinate.

 Gardening is much recommended for everyone, and along with physical health, it brings in mental health benefits too.
 More importantly, you get to eat food that’s not treated with any harmful chemicals, which enhances your well-being.
-With the scare of pesticides being sprayed upon food ranking high, growing your own vegetables ensures that you eat
+With the scare of pesticides being sprayed upon food ranking high, growing your own vegetables ensures that you eat healthy and stay fit.